Risk Factors Dashboard

 Urban Grid Infrastructure.
 We design systems to increase the reliability, security and capacity of the urban grid infrastructure.
 Today, many urban substations are not networked and can only power a small section of a city.
 Our power dense technology based on proprietary smart materials allows for the inter-connection of substations, controlling the high fault currents that naturally result from such interconnections.
 If one substation is compromised, other substations help increase capacity and reliability.
 Our system allows instantaneous power outage recovery, potentially doubling to quadrupling a city’s reliability and resiliency while minimizing grid investment.
 We design systems that leverage existing grid assets while protecting cities against storms, outages, and cyber- and physical attacks.

 Marine protection systems.
 We sell advanced degaussing systems to the U.S. Navy.
-Our degaussing system creates a magnetic signature around a ship to mask the ship against sea mines and torpedoes.
+Degaussing systems reduce a naval ship's magnetic signature, making it much more difficult for a mine to detect and damage a ship.
+These systems reduce a naval ship’s magnetic signature, making it much more difficult for a mine to detect and damage a ship.
 Our degaussing system is comprised of much smaller, lighter and higher performing HTS cable coils eliminating an estimated 50-80% of the system weight and reducing overall energy consumption versus copper-based degaussing systems.
-Our degaussing system is comprised of much smaller, lighter and higher performing HTS cable coils eliminating 50-80% of the system weight and reducing overall energy consumption versus copper-based degaussing systems.

 Solar Power.
 Our solutions enable the grid to handle more distributed generation in the form of rooftop solar.
+Our solutions enable the grid to handle more distributed generation in the form of rooftop solar.
 Our products are designed to allow the existing grid to handle more renewable capacity.

 Wind Power.
 Our solutions enable manufacturers to field wind turbines with exceptional power output, reliability, and affordability.
 We supply advanced power electronics and control systems, license our highly engineered wind turbine designs, and provide extensive customer support services to wind turbine manufacturers.
 Our design portfolio includes a broad range of drive trains and power ratings of 2 megawatts (“MW”) and higher.
 We provide a broad range of power electronics and software-based control systems that are highly integrated and designed for optimized performance, efficiency, and grid compatibility.

 Our fiscal year begins on April 1 and ends on March 31.
 When we refer to a particular fiscal year, we are referring to the fiscal year beginning on April 1 of that same year.
+For example, fiscal 2023 refers to the fiscal year that began on April 1, 2023.
+Other fiscal years follow similarly.
 For example, fiscal 2022 refers to the fiscal year that began on April 1, 2022.
 Other fiscal years follow similarly.

 5